mvolkmann/authentication-fastify/README.md

 If any of these requirements are not met, the `getUser` function throws an error and normal processing of the REST call does not occur.

+The short lifetime for the access token was selected in order to easily demonstrate recreating the tokens when it expires.

 These cookies are configured to be HttpOnly and Secure.
 Making them HttpOnly prevents them from